dectrees/playground-basic/README.md

-a local babylonjs playground.
+a local babylonjs playground with an asymmetrical object and pointer handler for playing. enjoy
-replace the createScene method to play.